The German Shepherd Temperament - Aggressive or Just a Myth?

 • Allow children of all ages that visit your home to play with your pup and become playmates.
 Encourage the children and your pup to play together by teaching the children how to be around a puppy.
 Advise them of rules like no ear or tail pulling and no hitting.

 • Take your pup for frequent walks in your neighborhood.
-Allow him to become familiar with other dogs and people by stopping for a moment when you come across a neighbor or a dog.
+Allow him to become familiar with other dogs and people by stopping for a moment when you come across a neighbour or a dog.

 • Let your puppy tag along with you.
-If you have restaurants in your area that allow you to eat at tables outdoors, bring your pup along so he can meet new people and learn how to behave in a highly traffic social environment.
+If you have restaurants in your area that allow you to eat at tables outdoors, bring your pup along so he can meet new people and learn how to behave in a highly trafficked social environment.

-It is rare, but if you notice that your pup is experiencing extreme stress, anxiety, fear or anger in social situations seek help from a trained professional.
+It is rare, but if you notice that your pup is experiencing extreme stress, anxiety, fear, or anger in social situations, seek help from a trained professional.

 They will teach you how to correct your dog’s behavior by providing you with helpful tips and tools.
 Following the professional dog trainer’s advice is essential to your GSD pup’s behavior improving.